Ruteri/gocontext/README.md

 ## Usage Options

 ```
-Usage: goontext [options]
+Usage: gocontext [options]

 Options:
   -project string
         Path to the Go project (default: current directory)
   -output string
         Path where the sync directory will be created (default: ~/.gocontext/<module-name>)
-  -include-dirs string
-        Comma-separated list of directories to include source code from
-  -exclude-dirs string
-        Comma-separated list of directories to exclude entirely
-  -include-pkgs string
+  -include string
-        Comma-separated list of Go packages to include source code from
+        Comma-separated list of directories or packages to include source code from
-  -exclude-pkgs string
+  -exclude string
-        Comma-separated list of Go packages to exclude
+        Comma-separated list of directories or packages to exclude
   -clean
         Remove existing sync directory before creating a new one
   -verbose